Kinsa/django-template-tags/README.rst

  {% load dumb_text %}
  {{ object.attribute|dumbquotes }}

-Combine with the striptags and escape filter for use in things like RSS templates (striptags will remove any HTML tags and escape will convert Unicode characers into their HTML-encoded counterparts.
+Combine with the striptags and escape filter for use in things like RSS templates (striptags will remove any HTML tags and escape will convert Unicode characers into their HTML-encoded counterparts).

 ::